 Pro tip: The famed Ice Hotel is on this route, which is built from scratch each year!
 You’ll have to take a cable car since the road becomes inaccessible in the winter.

-Chile: The Trans-Andean Highway
+The Chilean Trans-Andean Highway

 Not only is the Trans-Andean Highway itself fun to drive; but the destinations are equally enticing.
 This roller coaster of a road spans more than 200 miles through the Chilean mountains.
 You’ll visit the city of Santiago, pass through Mendoza wine country, and see Christ the Redeemer at the border of Argentina and Chile.
 You’ll have plenty of photo opportunities as you drive the 11,000-foot climb to the top.